Complete Guide to Garage Floor Coatings (2026)

 Key Benefits:

 • Exceptional adhesion: Bonds stronger than the concrete itself when properly applied.
-Concrete fails before epoxy can be separated from it
+Adhesion of up to 450 psi means concrete fails before epoxy can be separated from it

-• Chemical resistance: Resists oil, gas, brake fluid, antifreeze, and most household chemicals
+• Chemical resistance: Resists oil, gas, brake fluid, carb cleaner, antifreeze, and household chemicals

-• Abrasion resistance: Handles vehicle traffic, rolling tools & equipment, and foot traffic
+• Abrasion resistance: Handles vehicle traffic, car jacks, jack stands, rolling tools & equipment, road salts and oversized tires with road debris

-• Aesthetic options: Available in unlimited colors with decorative color flake options
+• Aesthetic options: Available in many colors with decorative color flake patterns, solid colors and even a 3D swirling marble metallic finish.

 Considerations: